Official advice for New Zealanders living and travelling overseas

 News features

-Equatorial Guinea and Tanzania: Outbreak of Marburg Virus Disease (MVD)
+Equatorial Guinea and Tanzania: outbreak of Marburg Virus Disease (MVD)

 The Governments of the Republic of Equatorial Guinea and the United Republic of Tanzania declared their first outbreaks of Marburg virus disease (MVD), on 13 February 2023 and 21 March 2023, respectively.